spectraphilic/wasp_sketches/docs/sensors.md

 3. How the information is stored in the server.

 Unless stated otherwise 1. and 3. are the same.

-The information may be transformed for transport.
-Here we try to avoid floats and use only integer, for two purposes:

-- Reduce the frame size, see issue #50
-- Avoid accuracy errors, see issue #9

 Eventually the information contained here may be used for more efficient storage in the server as well.